Note: Sustainable Arizona is on hiatus. We shall not engage in any projects until our renewal process has completed.

 Sustainable Economic Development begins by taking a look at the needs of communities, making an inventory of assets and setting forth community goals.
 It is important to factor in the unknown as well, such as the impacts of climate change.

 From there, community leaders should create an economic development plan that states clearly what types of development will be encouraged and what should be avoided (such as water intensive developments).
 Such well-constructed economic plans would set forth the relationships between the government, schools, businesses, local populations, visitors and outside resources.
 The goal for sustainable economic development should be to replace as many imports as possible with locally produced products and services.

 Based on this sustainable development approach and decades of experience with international trade agreements, Sustainable Arizona is not a supporter of global trade pacts.
 They are not sustainable and usually lead to economic and social harm within local communities.

-A vital, educated and engaged community is one of the key bases of sustainable economic development.
+A vital, educated and engaged community is one of the key bases of sustainable economic development, as well as being essential to our democratic republic.
 Being a good neighbor is part of what sustainability is all about.
 We all live on a small, finite planet within our local communities.
 We all truly succeed or fail together.
 Creating resilient communities is part of our mission at Sustainable Arizona.

 Environment is everything there is…including us.
 The environment is not that green stuff “out there.”
 We are of the Earth and part of all of its systems.
 We cannot survive without a thriving, healthy natural environment.
 It is the source of our air, our water and our food.
 In this modern world, it is still the source of everything we make and need to survive.
 Sustainable Arizona is an economic organization.
 We define economy in the real sense: managing where we live so that we may sustain ourselves.
 Where we live is in the environment.
 Therefore, to be a good economist, one must be an environmental steward.
 And so, we are.